-CEO Alex Leese talks about the evolution of the market during the pandemic and how flexibility will help operators to support their customers
+CEO Alex Leese talks about the evolution of the market during the pandemic and the importance of flexibility with Revista Casino

 How has the online gambling market evolved during 2020, a year marked by the pandemic?